-The total potential amount of hydrocarbon fluids which may be produced from the hydrocarbon containing material may be determined by the Fischer Assay.
-Fischer Assay is a standard method which involves heating a sample of hydrocarbon containing material to approximately 500 °C, collecting products produced from the heated sample, and quantifying the products.
-For producing a high quantity of hydrocarbon fluid from the hydrocarbon containing formation, for example at least 60% of the value indicated by the Fischer Assay, it is preferred to apply a pressure which is at most the pressure which can be calculated from equation 1, wherein A equals 11118 and B equals 23.156, more preferably A equals 13726 and B equals 26.635, in particular A equals 20543 and B equals 36.191.
-In practice it may frequently be sufficient to operate such that the pressure is at least the pressure which can be calculated from equation 1, wherein A equals 28554 and B equals 47.084.
+The total potential amount of hydrocarbon fluids which may be produced from the hydrocarbon containing material may be determined by the Fischer Assav.
+The Fischer Assay is a standard method which involves heating a sample of hydrocarbon containing material to approximately 500 °C, collecting products produced from the heated sample, and quantifying the products.
+For producing a high quantity of hydrocarbon fluid from the hydrocarbon containing formation, for example at least 60% of the value indicated by the Fischer Assay, it is preferred that the pressure is at most the pressure which can be calculated for a selected temperature, or the temperature is at least the temperature which can be calculated for a selected pressure to apply a pressure which is at most the pressure (or to apply a temperature which is at least the temperature) which can be calculated from equation 1 wherein A equals 11118 and B equals 23.156, more preferably A equals 13726 and B equals 26.635, in particular A equals 20543 and B equals 36.191.
+In practice it may frequently be sufficient that the pressure is at least the pressure which can be calculated for a selected temperature, or the temperature is at most the temperature which can be calculated for a selected pressure from equation 1 wherein A equals 28554 and B equals 47.084.

 In certain instances it may be most advantageous to control the pressure and temperature such that they belong to values of A and B which represent conditions of relatively low levels of preference as indicated hereinbefore.
 This may be the case, for example, when a certain combination of product quantity, composition and quality is desired.
-Thus, the above disclosure also includes all possible sub-ranges which may be defined by combining sets of A and B as disclosed.
-In particular, it may be advantageous during the production of hydrocarbon fluid to keep a relevant property substantially constant, which may be achieved by operating under a constant value of the parameters A and B.
+Thus, the above disclosure includes also all possible sub-ranges which may be defined by combining sets of A and B as disclosed.
+In particular, it may be advantageous during the production of the hydrocarbon fluid to keep a relevant property constant, which may be achieved by operating under a constant value of the parameters A and B.